vikyMungai/rna-seq-blood-mice-toxoplasma-2025/README.md

     - `generate_sorted_bam_list.sh` to generate le list of the sorted bam files that will be used to use the slurm array in the script: `index_sorted_bam_files.sh`
     - `index_sorted_bam_files.sh` it uses the file "sorted_bam_list.tsv" to index the bam files

+#### 4. Count the number of reads per gene
+1. With `featureCounts` a table of counts is generated containing the number of reads per gene in each sample. in folder `feature_counts`:
+    - `feature_counts.sh` will generate the table of counts and the counting summary.
+    - `multiqc_feature_counts.sh` will generate a .html report of featureCounts.